QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

  * Iterate to convergence.

-### Insurance with full information
+### Unemployment Insurance with Full Information

 Another benchmark model helps set the stage for the model with private information that we ultimately want to study.

-In this bench mark model, the unemployment agency has full information about the unemployed work.
+In this model, the unemployment agency has full information about the unemployed work.

-We study the provision of insurance with full information.
+We study optimal provision of insurance with full information.

-An insurance agency can observe and control the unemployed person's consumption and search effort.
+An insurance agency can set both the  consumption and search effort of an unemployed person.

 The
 agency wants to design an unemployment insurance contract to give the unemployed worker expected discounted utility $V > V_{\rm aut}$.

-The planner wants to deliver value $V$ in the most efficient way, meaning the way that minimizes expected discounted cost, using $\beta$ as the discount factor.
+The planner wants to deliver value $V$ efficiently, meaning in a  way that minimizes expected discounted cost, using $\beta$ as the discount factor.

 We formulate the optimal insurance problem